rfresh2/XaeroPlus/README.md

 PR's are welcomed for language translations.

-Language files are located in `src/main/resources/assets/xaeroplus/lang/`
+Language files are located in `common/src/main/resources/assets/xaeroplus/lang/`

+Submit PR's targeting the `1.20.1` branch only.
+Changes will be merged to all the other MC versions by me.

 # Other Useful Tools